Ellipsis-Labs/solana-verifiable-build/README.md

 - Use trusted build environments
 - Consider using governance solutions for program upgrades

+For responsible disclosure of bugs related to verified builds CLI, please email maintainers@ellipsislabs.xyz with a detailed description of the attack vector.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.